11potato/gitskills/readme.txt

-Creating a new branch is quick and simple.
+Creating a new Branch is quick and simple.